main-educational/intro_nilearn/content/machine-learning-with-nilearn.md

                  color="white")
 ```

-The model seems to be performing poorly in the adult group.
-And as the classes are quite unbalanced, it's hard to judge if 80+% accuracy is actually good.
+The model seems to be performing very well.
 Let's run some null model:

 ```{code-cell} ipython3
 from sklearn.model_selection import permutation_test_score